Post-Master's Certificate in Evidence-Based Health Science Librarianship

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

-- Deliver community-embedded services to promote equity and justice, and meet the needs of diverse constituencies.
+- Deliver innovative, high-quality health information services responsive to the needs of diverse communities.

 Admissions